metno/emep-ctm/Subrun.rst

     :linenos:

   USES%LocalFractions = F, !
 T for computing Local Fractions
-  !Local Fractions pollutants and sectors to include: lf_src(1)%species="pm25" ! any of EMIS_File: "sox ", "nox ", "co  ", "voc ", "nh3 ", "pm25", "pmco"
-  lf_src(1)%sector=0 !0 means sum of all sectors
+  !Local Fractions frequency of output (separate file for each).
+Can be any of: YEAR, MONTH, DAY, HOUR, HOUR_INST !NB: Values from lf_src(1) are used for all sources lf_src(1)%YEAR = T !average value for full run in output lf_src(1)%dist = 5,  !how far the neighbors can be in each direction (NB: high cost for large dist) lf_src(1)%Nvert = 14, !How many vertical level to include in treatment.
+Should be higher than highest emissions !Local Fractions pollutants and sectors to include: lf_src(1)%species="pm25" ! any of EMIS_File: "sox ", "nox ", "co  ", "voc ", "nh3 ", "pm25", "pmco" lf_src(1)%sector=0 !0 means sum of all sectors